isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 ![Alt text for image on Isomer site](/images/vol-17-issue-3/st-joseph/St%20Agnes.jpg)
-<div style="background-color: white;">Before restoration, the statue of St Agnes of Rome (below) had a flat and lifeless appearance.
+<div style="background-color: white;">Before restoration, the statue of St Agnes of Rome (left) had a flat and lifeless appearance.
 After the restoration (right), the patterned ivory white tunic and emerald green <i>palla</i> with an intricate gold motif can be seen. <i>Courtesy of Saint Joseph’s Church (Victoria Street) and Pixelmusica Pte Ltd.</i></div>

 Machado’s other favourite statue is St Roch, a male saint canonised in the 16th century.
 Among other things, St Roch is a patron saint of dogs, invalids, the falsely accused and bachelors.
 Machado “love[d] all the decorative elements of its clothing” and being an animal lover, the inclusion of a dog as part of the statue delighted her.
 She felt that it was “one of the most beautiful of the male [statues]” she had restored.[^12]